jackmoore/colorbox/README.md

 ## Changelog:

+### Version 1.5.6 - 2014/4/4

+* Applied maxWidth and maxHeight to the initialWidth and initialHeight.
+Fixes #391

 ### Version 1.5.5 - 2014/3/13

 * Allow setting the overlay opacity through CSS, rather than having to use Colorbox's opacity property.
 Fixes #580